Hi There Phil ::

 Hey Scott, Ingo just replied to me.
 Here's what he said:

 About the question then, no not really.
 As common as earthquakes are here I can't remember an incident where an earthquake lead to Injuries to hikers in recent years here in Iceland.
 Avalanches are more common and they are caused more by bad weather then anything else.
 We are more worried about volcanic eruptions and glacier floods associated with them.
 Here is a link to some hazard assessments done by the Department of Civil Protection and Emergency Management http://www.almannavarnir.is/english/articles/ and here is a map of earthquakes in Iceland during the last 48 hours, just to give you an idea of the magnitude http://en.vedur.is/earthquakes-and-volcanism/earthquakes#view=map .
-Hope this helps over 1 year ago
+Hope this helps almost 2 years ago